sailist/LatexTool/README.md

 ## Generate Table Perfectly

-use directly in command line
+used directly in command line
 ```bash
 x2t file.xlsx -f -c
 ```

-use in python language
+used in python
 ```python
 from LatexTool.ast.tabel import *
 tab = Tabel("filename",fill = True,center=True)
 print(tab.to_tex())
 ```

-where fill is strech table to \textwidth, and center is use \centering
+"fill" option is to choose whether strech table to \textwidth, and "center" is to use \centering environment.

 ## Quick Paste Figure